4 Ways To Deal With A Broken Engagement

-1. Let Go of the Past
+1. Let Go Of The Past

 One of the most important steps is to begin to accept what has happened.
 Accept that for whatever reasons, your relationship did not work out and that that chapter of your life has ended.
 Divorce lawyer Karen R. Guthrie wrote that broken relationships “only hurt for a little while and you have complete control over how much someone can hurt you.”

 Even if your ex is sending you nasty messages, be the bigger person and ignore them.
 Delete their phone number to get rid of any possible temptations in the future.
 Clean up your social media by unfollowing your ex and delete any posts that relate to them.

-2. Build a Support System
+2. Build A Support System

-Surround yourself with friends and family, people who love you, not those who just want to pester you for details and gossip.
+Surround yourself with friends and family, people who love you.
+Not those who just want to pester you for details and gossip.
 Now you can make time for close friends you were too busy to be with before and reconnect with old friends.
-Things as simple as phone calls or texts to friends and family members can help you feel less alone if you are struggling to cope.
+Things as simple as phone calls or texts to friends or family members can help ease the loneliness.

-3. Focus on Building Your Best Self
+3. Focus On Building Your Best Self After A Broken Engagement

 - Take a Class